 These coffee breaks were, in essence, a bunch of people taking a morning break to grab a bite to eat, to chat, and of course to caffeinate with a good cup of coffee.

 But coffee cakes back then were unlike the coffee cakes we know and love today.
-In fact, they were more like sweetened breads than cakes.
+In fact, they were more like sweetened pieces of bread than cakes.

 Do coffee cakes have coffee in them?